Skip to Content

 Instructions

-4. When the mixture boils, stir the mixture with stick or spoon.
+4. Once the mixture is boiling, give it a good stir with a stick or spoon.

-5. Cook the mixture for another 1-2 minutes.
+5. Continue to cook the mixture for an additional 1-2 minutes.

-7. Repeat cooking and stirring another 4 to 5 times, until it forms a gelatinous consistency.
+7. Repeat the process of cooking and stirring for another 4 to 5 times, until the mixture achieves a gelatinous texture.

-8. Remove from the microwave–container will be HOT!
+8. Carefully remove the bowl from the microwave—the container will be hot!

 Did you make this project?